HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 ### Middle Ranks

 #### Specialist (SPC)
 Specialist is the first MR position.
 Specialists are expected to be competent leaders and lead lower-ranked guards into battle.
-They are allowed to co-host HSPS-wide patrols and co-host Cadet Stage 3 Trainings.
+They are allowed to co-host HSPS-wide patrols and co-host Cadet Stage 3 events.
 They are permitted to wear the “Heavy uniform” only during Code Orange and above.
 How to obtain:
 - Fulfill the previous requirements
 - Be an upstanding guard